eggressive/aexivscanner/README.md

 - **amsterdam_aex_tickers.csv** is now the primary source of ticker data
 - **tickers.json** serves as a backup when the CSV is unavailable
 - All components now share the same ticker data source
-- Special case handling for problematic tickers has been implemented

 ## Features